shopware/docs/guides/plugins/plugins/storefront/add-custom-twig-function.md

 In our example we will pass a string to the Twig Function and return a MD5-Hash.

 {% hint style="info" %}It is not recommended to use twig functions in order to retrieve data from the database.
-In these cases a DataResolver could come in handy.{% endhint %}
+In such a case, DataResolver could come in handy.{% endhint %}

 ## Prerequisites